 Founder & Past President

 Bill founded Outdoor Experience in 2002.
 Previously he had been a high school science teacher for 35 years and worked extensively in the fields of athletics, environmental education and canoeing.
-While teaching at Marion Graham Collegiate in Saskatoon, Bill and some close friends started the Katepewesippi canoe club which he coordinated and ran for close to 20 years.
-Bill was the first teacher of the Saskatoon Outdoor School program and continued to help with their canoe trips for 15 years after his retirement.
+While teaching at Marion Graham Collegiate in Saskatoon, Bill and some close friends started the Katepewesippi canoe club which he coordinated and operated for close to 20 years.
+Bill was the first teacher of the Saskatoon Outdoor School program and continued to support their canoe trips for another 15 years after his retirement.

 Bill continues to be the head instructor for Outdoor Experience and his philosophy of canoe instruction permeates everything the company delivers and stands for.
-Bill's canoe skills and knowledge are only matched by his enthusiasm for life and the legacy he continues to build on.
+Bill's canoe skills and knowledge are only matched by his enthusiasm for life and the legacy he continues to build.

 Howard or "Howie" is simply one of the most experienced canoe instructors in Canada and his credentials go back to the 1970's when he taught canoeing in the Canadian Armed Forces.

 Howie's career as an physical education teacher is steeped in outdoor education and canoe programming.
-For 36 years, Howie operated voyageur canoe programs in numerous elementary schools and was a significant school system leader in developing risk management / safety guidelines and teacher training for for both canoeing and first aid.
+For 36 years, Howie operated voyageur canoe programs in numerous elementary schools and demonstrated significant leadership in developing risk management and safety guidelines at the school system level.
+Howie also specialized in delivering teacher training for for both canoeing and first aid.

 Howie has been recognized as a certified canoe instructor for the Red Cross, the Canadian Recreational Canoeing Association and now Paddle Canada.
 For many years he has taught canoeing for both the College of Kinesiology at the University of Saskatchewan and for the Saskatchewan Physical Education Association.
 Howie is a farm boy at heart but a canoeist by trade!